detailed information on derived variables

 I am working on the Cohorts and Longitudinal Studies Enhancement Resource project (CLOSER) and part of this project is to create a set of harmonised variables across all the cohort studies and USoc will be one of the studies.
 We cannot hope to create harmonised varables if we do not understand how each of the variables are derived.

-#3 Updated by Redmine Admin about 6 years ago
+#3 Updated by Redmine Admin over 6 years ago

 - % Done changed from 50 to 80